elena563/new-portfolio/README.md

 ### MarketMint Dashboard (in maintenance)
-Interactive dashboard for real-time cryptocurrency tracking ReactJS - ChartJS - CoinCap API
+Interactive dashboard for real-time cryptocurrency tracking ReactJS - ChartJS - Radix UI - CoinCap API - GNews API

 Feel free to explore each project, learn more about my skills and capabilities, and discover the products and services I offer.
 If you have any questions or would like to connect, please don't hesitate to reach out!